jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 | **23** | PPG | Purple → Purple → Green |

 ### Behavior
 - The robot continuously scans for these tags via `VisionAprilTag.observeObelisk()`.
 - When detected, the shared class `ObeliskSignal` latches the pattern (`GPP`, `PGP`, or `PPG`) in memory.
 - This value persists between Auto and TeleOp modes so both can access the same detected order.
-- **Telemetry:** The first line on the Driver Station always shows the current obelisk result,
+- **Telemetry:** The first line on the Driver Station always shows the current obelisk result, e.g. `Obelisk: PGP (10 s ago)`.
-  e.g. `Obelisk: PGP (10 s ago)`.
+- Vision now falls back to the raw AprilTag list when scanning for obelisk IDs so marginal detections still latch the motif.

 ### Implementation Details
 | File | Purpose |